Chapelle de Picpus in Paris (Notre-Dame-de-la-Paix)

 The Years After the Revolution

-Some years after the Revolution, in the year 1802, a group of aristocrats that had fled France returned and formed a group of interested parties to buy up the land in order to create a memorial and a private cemetery next to the mass burial site.
+Some years after the Revolution, in the year 1802, a group of aristocrats that had fled France returned and formed a group of interested parties to buy up the land in order to create a memorial and a private cemetery that would include the mass burial site.
 They purchased the garden of Picpus by subscription in June 1802.

-On the initiative of Madame de Montaigu, the sister-in-law of Lafayette, some of the buildings of the former convent were purchased for the new nuns.
-The chapel was purchased by the Cemetery and Oratory Foundation of Picpus, but it is leased to the sisters who have maintained it, ensuring Mass and prayer in the chapel daily.
+On the initiative of Madame de Montaigu, the sister-in-law of General Lafayette (of Revolutionary War fame), some of the buildings of the former convent were purchased for the new nuns.
+The chapel was purchased by the Cemetery and Oratory Foundation of Picpus, but it is leased to the sisters who have maintained it, ensuring daily Mass and prayer in the chapel.

 In 1840-1841 the chapel was enlarged under the direction of the architect Frolicher.
 The nave was extended with the addition of a semi-circular apse and two side chapels.
-At this time the large white marble slabs were fixed to the wall with the names of the victims inscribed, all between the ages of 16 and 85.
+At that time the large white marble slabs were fixed to the wall with the names of the victims inscribed, never to be forgotten.

 Pilgrims Gather Today

-Even though the Revolutionaries and their secularist heirs have tried to hide their crimes and consign these tragic events to oblivion, Picpus is a holy place, a burial ground.
-Today, only descendants of the original victims buried here mass graves are eligible to be buried here as well.
+Even though the Revolutionaries and their secularist heirs have tried to hide their crimes and consign these tragic events to oblivion, Picpus is a holy place, a burial ground open to all.
+Today, only descendants of the original victims buried here are eligible to be entombed here as well.

-It is a place where the evil Revolutionary Tribunal sought a quick and relatively anonymous place to dispose of the murdered victims.
-Today it is a place of pilgrimage and meditation and pardon for the excesses of men led astray by materialistic ideologies.
+While originally it was a place where the evil Revolutionary Tribunal sought a quick and relatively anonymous place to dispose of the murdered victims, today it is a place of pilgrimage and meditation and pardon for the excesses of men led astray by materialistic ideologies.

 And thanks to the presence of the sisters of the Congregation, who still to this day maintain a small convent on site, with a walled garden, it is a place of perpetual prayer for the salvation of the world with confidence in Our Lady of Peace.

 Some Americans also visit here to see the tomb of the Marquis de Lafayette (1757–1834), a Catholic hero of the Revolutionary War.
-An American flag perpetually flies over his final resting place.
-He his buried here because he had relives killed and buried here, the grandmother, mother and sister of his wife, Adrienne de Noailles.
-Every July 4th there is a little ceremony at his graveside with the U.S. Ambassador in attendance.
+An American flag flies perpetually over his final resting place.
+He his buried here because he had relatives on his wife's side killed and buried here (the grandmother, mother and sister of his wife, Adrienne de Noailles).
+Every 4th of July there is a little ceremony at his graveside, generally with the U.S. Ambassador in attendance.

 The walk from the metro stop to the Chapel/Cemetery and the Place of Martyrdom